Length minimizing paths in the Hamiltonian diffeomorphism group: Introduction

+Let $(P,\omega)$ be any tame symplectic manifold (not necessarily closed).
+This means that there is an $\omega-$tame almost complex structure $J_0$ on $P$ such that the corresponding metric $g_{J_0}$ has bounded curvature and whose injectivity radius is bounded from zero from below.
+Examples include all closed symplectic manifolds, the cotangent bundle of any closed manifold with the canonical symplectic structure and $\R^{2n}$ with its standard symplectic structure.

-Let $(P,\omega)$ be any tame symplectic manifold and $L$ be a connected, closed and Lagrangian submanifold of $P$.
-Also let $\U$ be a Darboux neighborhood of $L$.
-Throughout this article we assume all Hamiltonian functions $H:M\times [0,1] \to \R$ are normalized.
-Let $H:P\times [0,1] \to \R$ and let $0<s<<1$.
-Denote $\sigma(L;P,\omega)$ the minimal area of any non-constant pseudo-holomorphic sphere or disk with boundary on $L$ on $P.$ \begin{thmAB} Suppose that the Hamiltonian diffeomorphism $\phi = \phi^1_H$ is non-degenerate in the sense that $\phi^1_H(L)$ meets $L$ transversally and satisfies
+Let $L$ be a connected, closed Lagrangian submanifold of $P$ and fix a Darboux-Weinstein neighborhood $\U$ of $L$.
+Denote by $\sigma(L;P,\omega)$ the minimal area of any non-constant pseudo holomorphic sphere or disk with boundary on $L$ in $P.$ Let $H:P\times [0,1] \to \R$ be a smooth Hamiltonian function.
+Assume that $H$ is normalized, which means that for some compact set $K \subset P$,